InstitutionalGrammar/IG-Book/features.md

 <details>
   <summary>Customizability</summary><br/>

 The IG has found application in diverse domains.
-The refined IG aims at better accommodating diverse applications of the IG by allowing the analyst to selective apply or forego features of the IG as part of the parsing process.
+The refined IG aims at better accommodating diverse applications of the IG by allowing the analyst to selectively apply or forego features of the IG as part of the parsing process.
 The aim is to extract information that best corresponds to downstream use using particular analytical techniques (e.g., statistical treatment, behavioral modeling, formal reasoning).

 </details>